- Top Marketing Agencies in San Diego - November 23, 2023

 Not all keywords are created equal.
 The surest way to succeed in growing traffic and monetizing your blog is to find keywords that are highly searched, but uncompetitive.

 There’s no reason to waste your time writing tons of great content on a topic that’s never searched!
 And it would be equally dumb to try and rank for “Walmart” or “Michael Jordan memorabilia.”

-Be creative: when I started ManlyWellness, I began with a hunch that online E.D. medication and tele-therapy would continue to grow.
-On those topics, the search volume is relatively high, and since the industry is nascent, competition is low.
+Be creative: when I started working on ManlyWellness with my friends, we decided erectile dysfunction medication online search volume would continue to grow (lol).
+We picked a great topic to write about — search volume is relatively high, and since the industry is nascent, competition is low.
 Plus, I only expect interest in the sector to explode over time, particularly post-COVID.

 2. Only Publish Quality Content